ppy/osu-wiki/news/2024/2024-03-20-bespoke-music-in-osu.md

 Cool things can happen when people work together.
 That's also true for artists — there are plenty of songs in osu! composed by multiple people.

-As for how exactly it works, read below how our duo of artists today explained song collaborations with the example of [GTS Orchestra Team - Akatsuki - Tokoyami no Yoru ga Aketa Toki -](https://osu.ppy.sh/beatmapsets/1988498) (by ::rN::{ user=2014016 }, [SiLiS](https://soundcloud.com/silis), ::HowToPlayLN::{ user=10879600 } and [takehirotei](https://osu.ppy.sh/users/11793794)), and feel free to tap that showcase video above for reference.
+As for how exactly it works, read below how our duo of artists today explained song collaborations with the example of [GTS Orchestra Team - Akatsuki - Tokoyami no Yoru ga Aketa Toki -](https://osu.ppy.sh/beatmapsets/1988498) (by ::rN::{ user=2014016 }, [SiLiS](https://soundcloud.com/silis), ::HowToPlayLN::{ user=10879600 } and ::takehirotei::{ user=11793794 }), and feel free to tap that showcase video above for reference.

 ![](/wiki/shared/news/2024-03-20-bespoke-music-in-osu/HowToPlayLN.png)